+Chia Jam is my new favorite way to make jam!
 You won't believe how easy it is to make Strawberry Chia Jam - just four ingredients and under 30 minutes!
+No canning required!

 Easy 30 Minute Strawberry Chia Jam

-Cool to room temperature and then spoon into a jar and refrigerate.
+- Cool to room temperature and then spoon into a jar and refrigerate.
 It will thicken even more in the refrigerator.
-It will keep in the refrigerator about 2 weeks.